Updated: Aug 10

 WHAT DO YOUR WEDDING FLOWERS SYMBOLISE ?

-When I was planning my wedding flowers the only thing I really cared about was that the bouquet couldn’t be large, cumbersome or elaborate.
-There had to be baby’s breath and gerbera flowers included, but apart from those few requirements nothing really mattered to me.
-I was in fact quite overwhelmed by the profusion of flower choices, and the many bouquet images on display protected by plastic sleeves in the florist books were all just too much for me.
+When planning my wedding flowers the only thing I really cared about was that the bouquet couldn’t be large, cumbersome or elaborate.
+There had to be Baby’s Breath and Gerbera flowers included, but apart from a few requirements nothing really mattered to me.
+The profusion of flower choices, and the many bouquet images on display protected by plastic sleeves in the florist books were all quite overwhelming.

-Here I am 30 years later absolutely absorbed in all that involves blooms, bouquets and centrepieces, a lot older, a little wiser and ready to share.
+30 years later, older, a little wiser and absolutely absorbed in all that involves blooms, bouquets and centrepieces, I'm always ready to share.

 DOES IT REALLY MATTER?